alexislefebvre/AsyncTweetsBundle/README.md

 ## Goal

-The goal of this project is to create an online Twitter reader built with [Symfony2][Symfony2].
+The goal of this project is to create an online Twitter reader, built with [Symfony2][Symfony2].
 AsyncTweets retrieves and stores your timeline, allowing to read your Twitter timeline even if you're away from your Twitter client for several days.

+This bundle is also used to test several CI (Continuous Integration) services.

 ## Features